 What kind of activity will we fund?

-Our Better Places Green Recovery Fund Round 2 will fund additional visitor management activity in “hot spot” locations in Scotland during the 2021 season over and above any service improvements and infrastructure already budgeted for or in place.
+Our Better Places Green Recovery Fund Round 3 will support additional or new seasonal ranger posts and visitor operations staff dealing with visitor management in “hot spot” locations in Scotland during the 2022 season, over and above any already budgeted for or in place.

 The fund will support:

-- Communities and interested parties see or are involved in positive action to address issues and visitor impacts leading to improvements to local and visitor experiences and place.
+- Communities and interested parties see, or are involved in, positive action to address issues and visitor impacts leading to improvements to local places and visitor experiences.

-- Communities, including landowners, land managers, businesses and visitors are motivated or empowered to help deliver plans and activities in a collaborative way.
+- Communities, including landowners, land managers, businesses and visitors, are motivated or empowered to help deliver plans and action in a collaborative way.

 - Places under pressure and suffering negative impacts from increased visitation are managed in a sustainable way that supports low impact responsible enjoyment.